-Next, make the mushroom cap.
-To do this, start by rolling a small ball of clay, then push your thumbs into the top of the ball and carefully press the sides to flatten and shape into a bowl.
+Next, make the mushroom cap shape.
+To do this, start by rolling a small ball of clay, then push your thumbs into the top of the circular shape.
+Carefully press the sides to flatten and shape into a bowl.

-Lay the assembled mushroom out to dry on a clean surface covered in plastic.
+Finally lay the assembled mushroom out to dry on a clean surface covered in plastic.
 Let the clay dry according to the manufacturer’s directions.